contao/docs/docs/manual/user-management/members.en.md

 Unlike users, members are not so much concerned with access rights as with personal data such as name, address or telephone number.

 {{% notice note %}}
-The user name and the e-mail address must be unique, i.e. they may only be used once.
+The username and email address must be unique, i.e. they can only be used once.
 {{% /notice %}}

 ### Personal data

 **First name:** Here you enter the first name of the member.

-**Last name:** Here you enter the last name of the member.
+**Last name:** Here you can enter the last name of the member.

-**Date of birth**: Here you can enter the date of birth.
+**Date of birth:** Here you can enter the date of birth.
 A click on the green symbol next to the input field opens a JavaScript calendar.

-**Gender:** Here you select the gender of the member.
+**Gender**: Here you can select the gender of the member.

 ### Address data

 **Company:** Here you can enter the company name of the member.

-**Street**: Here you can enter the member's address.
+**Street:** Here you can enter the address of the member.

-**Postcode:** Here you can enter the postcode of the member.
+**Postcode**: Here you can enter the postcode of the member.

-**City:** Here you can enter the member's city of residence.
+**Location:** Here you can enter the residence of the member.

-**State:** Here you can enter the state or province where the member resides.
+**State:** Here you can enter the state or federal state where the member is located.

-**Country**: Here you can select the country where the member lives.
+**Country:** Here you can select the country where the member lives.

 ### Contact details

 **Phone number:** Here you can enter the phone number of the member.

-**Mobile number**: Here you can enter the mobile number of the member.
+**Mobile number:** Here you can enter the mobile number of the member.

 **Fax number**: Here you can enter the member's fax number.

-**E-mail address:** Enter the member's e-mail address here.
+**Email address:** Enter the member's e-mail address here.

 **Website:** Here you can enter the website of the member.

-**Language**: Here you can select the language of the member.
+**Language**: Here you can choose the language of the member.

 ### Member groups

 Here you define the group membership of the member.
 The first group, i.e. the one at the top of the drop-down menu, is the main group, which is taken into account e.g. for automatic forwarding after login.

-**Member groups:** Here you set the group membership of the member.
+**Member groups:** Here you define the group membership of the member.

 ### Access data

-In this section you can assign a username and password to the member, with which he/she can log in to the frontend.
+In this section you can assign a username and password to the member, which will be used to log in to the frontend.
 For this purpose, the member should belong to at least one member group.

 **Allow login:** Here you activate the frontend login.

-**Username:** Here you can define a unique user name.
+**Username:** Here you define a unique user name.

-**Password:** Here you assign a password to the member.
+**Password**: Here you assign a password to the member.

 ### Home directory